mattiasotgia/Tuna/README.md

 ## Note about usage

 The project, intended for use in LArSoft training for any  BDT is made of a set of python modules that can be controlled just by editing the `json` configuration file passed to the cli command `tuna`, is indipendent from any `LArSoft` external module.
 The data has to be passed as a `.txt` file format (common file format for BDT training) containing the values of the variables used to perform the cuts, for each event.
 The ouput model is passed as a `.xml` common in TMVA modeling and in `.pkl` common to store serialized machine learning models.

+# Wiki and documentation

+A _sort-of-detailed_ how to guide is presented in [`doc/documentation.md`](doc/documentation.md).
+However, as most say[^1], perfect documentation is not that useful, so the best way to understand the code is actually to look inside.

+The guide is basically a list of all the current possible configurations of the different modules.
+Some possible tests are in the [`tests/`](tests/) folder.

+[^1]: Rule 1 of writing software for nontechnical users is this: if they have to read documentation to use it you designed it wrong.   -- Eric S. Raymond, programmer and advocate of open source software